ingesolvoll/kee-frame/README.md

 [![cljdoc badge](https://cljdoc.xyz/badge/kee-frame/kee-frame)](https://cljdoc.xyz/d/kee-frame/kee-frame/CURRENT)

-## Project status (December 2019)
+## Project status (April 2020)

 The API and functionality of kee-frame is stable and proven to work.
+FSM feature has been introduced and will hopefully mature and develop further in 2020.

-Pull requests are welcome.
+Pull requests are welcome!

 ## Quick walkthrough
 - If you prefer, you can go straight to some [articles](http://ingesolvoll.github.io/tags/kee-frame/) or the [demo app](https://github.com/ingesolvoll/kee-frame-sample)